-Fall leaves are nice, but not when you have to rake them or remove them with leaf blower-vacuums.
-These reviews on leaf-removal equipment give options for fall cleanup.
+Fall leaves are nice when still on their trees, but not so much after they fall -- when you must rake them or remove them with leaf blower-vacuums.
+These reviews on leaf-removal equipment give options for fall clean-up.
 Compare features before purchasing equipment.
 Each of the options has its pros and cons.

 Which option you choose could depend on your physical capabilities, your property layout, or your environmental concerns.
-Even your personality plays a role: leaf blowers, e.g., are noisy, so quiet types may prefer to rake.
+Even your personality plays a role: Leaf blowers, for example, are... noisy, so quiet types may prefer to rake.

 01 of 05

-Gas leaf blowers cost more, weigh more and pollute more than electric leaf blowers.
+Gas leaf blowers cost more, weigh more, and pollute more than electric leaf blowers.
 So are they worth it?
-Click the link to see what I have to say about a 4-cycle Craftsman model.
-My review will help you make up your mind if gas leaf blowers, broadly speaking, are best-suited to your needs.
-I review a model with a horsepower of 200 as an example.
-The Amazon product I have linked to here has a horsepower of 210.
+Click the link to see what this reviewer has to say about a 4-cycle Craftsman model.
+This review will help you make up your mind as to whether or not gas leaf blowers, broadly speaking, are best-suited to your needs.
+A model with a horsepower of 200 is reviewed as an example.
+The Amazon product linked to in the section title has a horsepower of 210.

 02 of 05

-The earliest model of these leaf blowers from Black & Decker that I reviewed was the Leaf Hog BV2500.
-Black & Decker has since upgraded these leaf blowers to the BV4000, BV4500,...
-BV5600, etc. My reviews of the older models are still worth reading, since they serve not only as product reviews but also as introductions to buying and using leaf blowers.
+The earliest model of these leaf blowers from Black & Decker reviewed by this author was the Leaf Hog BV2500.
+Black & Decker has since upgraded these leaf blowers to the...
+BV4000, BV4500, BV5600, etc. The reviews of the older models are still worth reading, since they serve not only as product reviews but also as introductions to buying and using leaf blowers.

-The newest model I have reviewed so far is the BV6000 Leaf Blower, which is shown in my photo.
+The newest model reviewed so far is the BV6000 Leaf Blower, which is shown in the photo.

 03 of 05